Where heritage, landscape and adventure meet.

 Specialising in Scottish and European paintings and watercolours from the 18th to 20th centuries, McEwan Gallery showcases exceptional works by British artists in a welcoming countryside setting.

-The Black Faced Sheep Cafe & Art Gallery
+The Black Faced Sheep Cafe & Art Gallery, Aboyne

 Discover The Black Faced Sheep in Aboyne – an independent Scottish café, homeware and gift shop, and art gallery in the heart of Royal Deeside.